 The chair and board members are appointed by the Secretary of State for Justice.

-Our board members bring experience and knowledge in areas including:
+Our board members bring in experience and knowledge of areas including:

 - voluntary sector

 - youth justice and other youth services